bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+ICELAND OSINT.
+Live cams, news monitoring, Game of Thrones locations, traffic info, maps and more: https://start.me/p/RM4Xae/iceland

+By the date the profile picture was uploaded, you can determine the possible creation date of the account.
+This service displays the avatar update date in WhatsApp/FaceBook by username and in some other social networks by URL: https://profileimageintel.com/

+Baitroute.
+A web honeypot library to create vulnerable-looking endpoints to detect and mislead attackers: https://github.com/utkusen/baitroute

 DSViper.
 This is for Ethical Use only!
-Update:- Currently the payloads can only bypass latest real time monitoring and not cloud based detections, due to a lot of virus total submissions.
+Currently the payloads can only bypass latest real time monitoring and not cloud based detections, due to a lot of virus total submissions.
 Works like a charm in lab assessments like HTB Prolab's or any other Penetration Testing certification that has antivirus enabled: https://github.com/dagowda/DSViper

 ----